01 of 12

 Regal salmon stucco siding on this Neo-Mediterranean home suggests a sandy beach for the busy professionals who have little time to enjoy the ocean within reach of this Florida resort town.
-This 1920s-era dwelling is on what they call "Bankers Row" in Delray Beach, an historic neighborhood built up by Americans of new wealth and status.
+This 1920s-era dwelling is on what they call "Bankers Row" in Delray Beach, is a historic neighborhood built up by Americans of new wealth and status.

 Behind the masonry walls of 234 First Avenue is an elegant home of wood construction and stucco siding.
 This combination is generally problematic in southern beach communities such as Delray Beach, Florida, but no matter.
 It is Bankers Row.
-They would know How to Fix and Preserve Old Stucco.

 07 of 12